Lost and found animals

 Dogs and cats

-If the owner of the livestock is not known, the animal/s will be impounded.
 Owners may receive warnings or fines.
-For impounded animals, impound fees will apply.
+For impounded animals, impound fees will apply for the return of the livestock.

 Cats and dogs